-If you refuse to accept help (because you do not understand you are unwell, for example) and are at risk of harming yourself, then you may be treated as an involuntary patient.
+If you are unwilling to seek help and someone else - like a family member or professional - is worreid you are at risk of harming yourself, then you may be treated as an involuntary patient.

 It’s possible to be treated involuntarily either in hospital or while living at home.
 In either case you are legally bound to accept treatment because otherwise your situation would be life-threatening.